Clan Rising

 What does the surname Andrews mean?

-Patronymic — son of Andrew (Greek Andreas, 'manly').
+Patronymic, son of Andrew (Greek Andreas, 'manly').
 Andrew was a common mediaeval Christian first name on account of the apostle, and through him on account of Saint Andrew the patron saint of Scotland.
 The patronymic Andrews is densely English in modern distribution, though the surname is also strong in Scotland and Northern Ireland through the Saint-Andrew association.
+Andrews is among the top-100 English surnames, with strong distributions across the southern counties and the West Country.

 Where does the Andrews family come from?